AiSuccessNow/Financial-Analysis-With-AI.ML/README.md

 ####
 This project was designed to showcase my readiness for this job.

-According to Scott Stern, VP Product Marketing & Strategy at OneStream software, a global leader in Ai financial forecasting, currently only about **20% of finance team** are able to adopt Ai and machine learning in their everyday work.
+According to Scott Stern, VP Product Marketing & Strategy at OneStream software, a global leader in Ai financial forecasting, currently "only about **20% of finance team** are able to adopt Ai and machine learning in their everyday work."
 And as we say in real estate investing, _**Time is of essence!**_
 *Reference: https://www.onestream.com/resources/video-sensible-ml/#resource*

 Ai and Machine Learning is the latest disruptive technology to hit the global economy and everyhting else.
 This innovative techbology presents a once in a lifetime opportunity to build the next Goldman Sachs, Blackrock or something better.